 Conversion is also not limited to individual experience.

-Communal conversion experiences can occur, in which a group of people simultathis leads to a change in behaviour or beliefs at the same time. neously experience the divine and For example, the communal conversion in Acts of the Apostles chapter 2 or the To ronto Blessing in 1994 The disciples were gathered in a room and received the Holy Spirit.
-'When the day of Pentecos t came, they were all together in one place.
+Communal conversion experiences can occur, in which a group of people simultaneously experience the divine and this leads to a change in behaviour or beliefs at the same time.

+For example, the communal conversion in Acts of the Apostles chapter 2 or the Toronto Blessing in 1994...

+The disciples were gathered in a room and received the Holy Spirit.

+'When the day of Pentecost came, they were all together in one place.
 Suddenly a sound like the blowing of a violent wind came from Heaven and filled the whole house where they were sitting.
 They saw what seemed to be tongues of fire that separated and came to rest on each of them.
 All of them were filled with the Holy Spirit and began to speak in other tongues as the Spirit enabled them.'
+Acts 2

-Acts 2 Acts 2 video Click on the link, find the video and watch it.
+Acts 2 video Click on the link, find the video and watch it.

 5. b.
-Write a definition of communal conversions experiences and an explanation to communal conversions in Acts 2. n of religious experience that led
+Write a definition of communal conversions experiences and an explanation of religious experience that led to communal conversions in Acts 2.